lpsmodsimteam/2022HPCSummer/README.md

 * there are variations of deadlock: system-scale deadlock (everything stops) and component-scale deadlock (a subset of components deadlock)
 * there are theoretical conditions that are necessary for deadlock, but that doesn't indicate what to measure
 * the relation between implementation (in SST), DEVS, and theoretical constraints is uncoupled

+Themes that emerged:
+* rather than detecting that an infinite loop by waiting forever, look in a temporal window for characteristic patterns
+* system-scale behavior is easier to detect than portions of the system exhibiting the behavior

 # Implementation of problems in a Discrete Event Simulator, the Structural Simulation Toolkit (SST)